“Education is the most powerful weapon you can use to change the world.”

-- Excessively hot temperatures – this causes more people to die, and certainly more people feel very uncomfortable
+- Scorching temperatures – this causes more people to die, and makes people feel very uncomfortable

-- Increased drought across Africa with water shortages leading to hunger and mass migration
+- Increased drought across Africa with water shortages leading to thirst, hunger and mass migration

-- Increased storms and violent weather events cause economic damage, disruption and higher costs of living
+- Storms and violent weather events cause economic damage, disruption and higher costs of living

 - Rising sea levels cause erosion of coastlines.
 Some island populations have been destroyed already.